lchihara/MathStatsResamplingR/README.md

 [Third Edition](https://github.com/lchihara/MathStatsResamplingR/tree/main/Edition3)

-The data will be available as an R package 'resampledata3' on CRAN.
+The data for the third edition will be available as an R package 'resampledata3' on CRAN.